 The AP’s primary responsibility is to purchase securities in optimum proportions to replicate the index that the ETF issuer is planning to target.
 The AP receives the shares of the ETF instead of the underlying securities.

 The exchange-traded funds function on a fair-value basis.
-When the AP delivers a specific amount of underlying stocks, they receive precisely the same value in the ETF shares.
-These shares would be priced based on the net asset value (NAV) instead of the market value at which the ETF is trading currently to avoid any price discrepancy.
+When the AP delivers a specific amount of underlying stocks, they receive the same value in the ETF shares.
+These shares would be priced based on the net asset value (NAV) instead of the market value the ETF is currently trading to avoid any price discrepancy.
 See below for a fantastic visual representation from ETF.com of the ETF creation and redemption mechanism.

 Investors can sell their ETF holdings through two methods.
 The first one allows them to sell the shares in an open market.
 Retail investors usually choose this option.